jolshin/blueutil-empty/README.md

 make uninstall
 ```

-You may need to prefix install/update and uninstall make commands with `sudo`.
+You may need to prefix install and uninstall make commands with `sudo`.

 ## Copyright